isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution17.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
-N.A. for non-SMEs

-### Things to Note
-Min Specifications:
+Up to Min Specifications:
 - Auto lift functions for the noodle baskets to be automatically lifted out of the boiler at pre-set timings
 - Digital timer: Each basket is programmed according to its own set timing.

 Min Capacity:
 - 3 noodle baskets

-The purchase of pre-owned/used equipment is not supportable.
+The purchase of pre-owned/used equipment is not supportable.% for non-SMEs

+### Things to Note
+Active

 ### Contact Information
 N.A.